agent-first websites

 "Kill-switch" fallback page

-If Anthropic has an outage (rare, but real), the site falls back to a static version with your phone number front and centre.
+If the concierge has an outage (rare, but real), the site falls back to a static version with your phone number front and centre.
 You never go fully dark.

 Worth €300 — included.